What are Asymmetrical Eyes?

 Bell's Palsy

-Asymmetrical eyes can be caused by Bell's palsy, a temporary paralysis of the muscles on one side of the face, leading to an eyelid that won't close or an uneven smile.
+Bell’s palsy can cause asymmetrical eyes.
+It’s a temporary paralysis of the muscles on one side of the face, leading to an eyelid that won’t close or an uneven smile.

 - Family history of Bell’s palsy